-There are many situations in life where a special offer or a price tag may seem way too good to be true.
+There are many situations in life where a special offer or a price tag can seem way too good to be true.
 While this is not always case, you can bet that when it comes to online credit card processing fees, you are going to pay more than you bargained for.
 To accept payments directly through your website you need two things: a payment gateway and a merchant account.
-I am going to give you tips on how to avoid unnecessary costs with both.
+In this article, we will be going over tips on how to avoid unnecessary costs on both fronts.

-Many payment gateways and merchant accounts will entice you with free offers like these:
+Many payment gateways and merchant accounts will entice you with free offers like:

 - Free fraud protection

-These free things should be included no matter what you sign up for.
-The important thing is to learn the list of items that are NOT free.
+What many businesses don't know is that these things should be included no matter what you sign up for.
+The more important task at hand is to learn the list of items that are NOT free.

-Payment gateways will always advertise the lowest possible rate for a “qualified” transaction.
-The issue is that the majority of transactions are “non-qualified”.
+Payment gateways will always advertise the lowest possible rate for a qualified transaction.
+The issue there is that in many cases, especially with international credit cards, transactions can easily be “non-qualified”.

-Any credit card that grants the customer discounts, air miles, or rewards, including business credit cards, will generate “non-qualified” transactions.
+Credit cards that grant the customer discounts, air miles, or rewards, including business credit cards, can generate many kinds of non-qualified transactions.
 If a customer incorrectly enters their mailing address or CVV they are also deemed as non-qualified.
-You could be paying double the amount in fees for these non-qualified transactions.
+In effect, you could be paying double the amount in fees for these non-qualified transactions.

 Many of the sneaky fees come from things you never considered.
-For example:
+Consider these examples:

-- Monthly minimum fees: If you don’t meet the minimum $30 for example, you still get charged the full amount.
+- Monthly minimum fees (e.g. if you don’t meet the minimum $30 for example, you still get charged the full amount.

-- Address verification fees: Verifying that the address entered matches the address attached to the credit card.
+- Address verification fees (verification charges incurred when confirming that the address entered matches the address associated to a credit card.

-- Transaction fees: These are unavoidable and usually a combination of a percentage and a dollar amount.
-Stripe charges 2.9% + $0.30 per transaction no matter what.
+- Transaction fees (unavoidable and usually a combination of a percentage and a dollar amount.

-If you take a moment to read the Terms of Service for a well known payment gateway Intuit Merchant Services, you will see the following:
+If you take a moment to read the terms of service for well-known payment gateways like Intuit Merchant Services, you will see the following:

 In short, if you are using Intuits' payment gateway, you will be paying a non-qualified rate of 3.96% + $.37 per transaction that come through your website.
 You will also be paying an additional $35 -$100 per year for compliance fees.

-At Adventure Bucket List, we have integrate Stripe directly with our Agenda booking software and offer a commutative rate of 2.25% per transaction (qualified or not).
-Tour companies using Agenda have seen their website sales increase by up to 150%.
-It also saves our clients an average of two hours a day thanks to it's ability to automate reservations, staff scheduling and customer management.
-If you want to increase your sales and decrease your workload sign up for a one-on-one demo with one of our product experts, and learn what Adventure Bucket List can do for your business.
+At Adventure Bucket List, we have Stripe integrated directly into our Agenda booking software and offer a commutative rate of 2.25% per transaction (regardless of traditional transaction qualifications).
+To take advantage of a bundled merchant service with transparent fees while maximizing your operational output, sign up for a one-on-one demo with one of our product experts and learn what Adventure Bucket List can do for your business.